Kelly, Escobar lead Diamondbacks over Cubs 6-4

 Christian Walker and Nick Ahmed both had two hits.
 Josh Rojas reached base five times, walking four times.
 Escobar’s homer was his 21st of the season and put the Diamondbacks ahead 6-2 in the eighth.

 Cubs starter Zach Davies gave up two runs over 4 2/3 innings.
 He gave up six hits, walked four and struck out three.
+Manager David Ross said he was pleased his lineup continued to fight through nine innings but couldn’t overcome all the walks from his pitchers.

+“The free passes are frustrating but other than that we’re playing pretty good baseball,” Ross said.

 Arizona pushed ahead 4-2 with two runs in the seventh after Cubs pitcher Dan Winkler (1-2) loaded the bases with one out by walking Eduardo Escobar, hitting Walker with a pitch and walking Pavin Smith.
 Ahmed got an RBI when he hit a weak ground ball that scored Escobar.
 Walker scored when Rex Brothers threw a wild pitch.